Home Paraquat

 From 2006 to 2017, the estimated amount used jumped from about 3 million pounds to 11 million pounds.
 The increase in the use of paraquat is linked to its use on weeds that are resistant to Roundup, according to the Center for Biological Diversity.

 Every 15 years, the EPA reevaluates the use of certain pesticides.
 In October 2020, the EPA reapproved paraquat for restricted use.
-The agency proposed more strict safety measures to protect human and environmental health.
+In July 2021, after receiving and considering public comments on the paraquat proposed decision, the EPA released the interim decision for registration review.
+The agency is also requiring strict safety measures to reduce human health and environmental risks associated with paraquat.

 Please seek the advice of a medical professional before making health care decisions.